Jackerty/FriendlyMakeGenerator/README.md

 ## Examples

 ## Feature list
-- NO makefile.am or makefile.in
+- NO makefile.am or makefile.in in the project folder
 - NO CMakeList or CMakeFiles
 - Makefile only used to know state of the makefile.
 - Configure script only used know state of configure script.